DariusNetX/BagBrain-Dashboard/replit.md

 ✓ Live transaction status updates with success/error feedback ✓ Hero section with BagBrain branding and tagline
-✓ Enhanced button styling with BagBrain color palette and animations
+✓ Enhanced button styling with BagBrain color palette and animations ✓ Animated stats display in Hero section with real-time blockchain data